6 Top Trading Strategies For 2024

 In effect, the algorithm acts as a scanner of potential markets to focus on.
 The trader can then focus on analysing the rest of the chart, using their own strategy methods and trading techniques.

-Source: Admirals Premium Analytics
+Source: Admiral Markets Premium Analytics

 Free analytical tools